odan/odan.github.io/_posts/2020-06-09-slim4-testing.md

 HTTP testing allows you to verify your API endpoints.
 This includes the infrastructure supported by the app, such as the database, file system, and network.

-They are no different from unit tests as far as PHPUnit is concerned, but they have a very specific workflow:
+HTTP tests have a very specific workflow:

 * Make a request (click on a link or submit json data)
 * Test the response
 * Clean up and repeat

-All HTTP request will run in-memory.
+All HTTP requests are performed in memory.
 We don't need a http client (like Guzzle) or a webserver to perform the requests.

 Ok, now add your first API test.
 Let's assume that you have